asreview/asreview/docs/source/lab/about.rst

 .. glossary::

   Active learning model
-    An active learning model is a machine learning model that is used to prioritize the records in the dataset.
+    An active learning model is a machine learning model that is used to prioritize the records (:term:`record`) in the :term:`dataset`.
 The model interactively learns from the labels provided by the :term:`user` and improves its performance over time.

   CLI
     The CLI is the Command Line Interface that is used to start ASReview LAB and